 A Health and Welfare LPA grants powers to those who you would wish to manage your health and welfare decisions, including making decisions on your behalf in relation to life-sustaining treatment, if you are not able to make such decisions yourself.

 Should you need to have changes made to your care arrangements, consider potential medical treatment, rehabilitation and long-term care and treatment; your attorney will be able to ensure the decisions are made in a timely manner and in your best interests.
-Our experienced power of attorney solicitors are here to guide you through the process of putting in place your health and welfare Lasting Power of Attorney.
+Our experienced lasting power of attorney solicitors are here to guide you through the process of putting in place your Health and Welfare LPA.

 We have been advising the people of Ormskirk, Skelmersdale, Wigan, Parbold, Burscough, Formby, Southport and throughout Lancashire, Merseyside and nationwide since the introduction of Lasting Powers of Attorney.